History of Hawaii: Kamehameha I

 In 1791, after Keōua killed Keawemaʻuhili and claimed his territory, Kamehameha I sent envoys for Keōua and his brother Kaōleiokū to meet with him.
 Keōua and Kaōleiokū arrived in separate canoes.
 Keōua came to shore first where a fight broke out and he and all aboard were killed.
 Before the same could happen to the second canoe, Kamehameha I intervened.
 With the death of Keōua, Kamehameha I became king of the entire island.

 On February 25, 1794, during his voyage of exploration, Captain George Vancouver negotiated with Kamehameha what the British understood to be the cession of the island of Hawaii to Great Britain though historians have argued that the Hawaiians regarded the agreement as the establishment of a protectorate.
 At that time, Kamehameha - who was king of Hawaii Island - also sought military help in the ongoing war against Maui and the other islands; the British were already assisting him with the construction of a warship.
 Vancouver presented Kamehameha with a British flag which flew unofficially as Hawaii's flag until 1816.
 The modern Flag of Hawaii retains a Union Jack in the top-left corner as a legacy of this time.

 In 1794, Kahekili II, the king of Maui and Oahu and suzerain of Kauai, died and left his territory to his brother Kāʻeokūlani and his son Kalanikūpule.
 A civil war between the two broke out, which ended when Kalanikūpule killed Kāʻeokūlani, taking control of Maui and Molokaʻi.
 This initiated a succession crisis on Kauaʻi, which had previously been ruled by Kāʻeokūlani.
 Seeing an opportunity, Kamehameha I invaded Kalanikūpule.
 He quickly took Maui and Molokai before moving onto Oahu.
 Here he defeated the remainder of Kalanikūpule's forces at the decisive Battle of Nuʻuanu.

 King Kamehameha I receiving the Russian naval expedition of Otto von Kotzebue.
 Drawing by Louis Choris in 1816.

 He thus extended his kingdom to encompass all of the main islands except Kauai and Niihau (both part of the Kingdom of Kauai).
 For his first royal residence, the new King built the first western-style structure in the Hawaiian Islands, known as the "Brick Palace".
 The location became the seat of government until 1845.
-The structure was built at Keawa'iki point in Lahaina, Maui.
+The structure was built at Keawaʻiki point in Lahaina, Maui.
 Two ex-convicts from Australia's Botany Bay penal colony built the home.
 It was begun in 1798 and was completed in 1802.
 The house was intended for Kaʻahumanu, but she rejected it in favor of an adjacent, traditional home.